Workspaces & Nodes

 - Click "Create Workspace"

-- Enter name and description
+- Enter a name (letters, numbers, and dashes)

 Nodes